 - The ability to self-evacuate in emergencies

 Inpatient treatment allows a person to stay at a facility for 24-hour care.
-He or she can stay at a residential center and enjoy an interactive community while working on recovery with other patients.
-Such treatment options include various activities to keep the patients busy, entertained and comfortable, including:
+He or she can stay at a residential center and enjoy an interactive community while working on recovery alongside other patients.
+Such treatment options include various activities to keep the patients busy, entertained and comfortable: